unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ---

-### Deploying **a smart contract**
+### **Deploying a smart contract**

 Ethereum development environments like Truffle and Hardhat make it easier to work with smart contracts and Ethereum nodes.
 They provide a set of tools to seamlessly write, test, and deploy smart contracts.

 **What is Hardhat?**
 Hardhat is a development environment that helps developers compile, deploy, test, and debug their Ethereum applications.
-It has some of the cleanest, most detailed documentation.
-Hardhat also provides console.log() functionality, similar to javascript for debugging purposes.
+Hardhat also provides console.log() functionality, similar to JavaScript for debugging purposes.
 Hardhat also has many plugins, which further increases its functionality.

 Here's a guide you can follow to deploy your smart contract using Hardhat - [https://hardhat.org/guides/deploying](https://hardhat.org/guides/deploying)